The Sheepman: Plot

-Gambler Jason Sweet (Ford) wins a flock of sheep in a poker game and proceeds to take them by train into the middle of cattle country.
+Gambler Jason Sweet wins a flock of sheep in a poker game and proceeds to take them by train into the middle of cattle country.
 Before long, the townsfolk take notice (and object), but Sweet is more than up to the challenge.

-The first thing he does is pick a fight with the roughest, toughest man around, "Jumbo" McCall (Mickey Shaughnessy), and beats him up.
+The first thing he does is pick a fight with the roughest, toughest man around, "Jumbo" McCall, and beats him up.
 He also reveals himself to be an expert with a gun.
-Dell Payton (Shirley MacLaine) does not know what to make of him, but is attracted to him, as he is to her.
-Her fiancé, local cattle baron "Colonel" Steven Bedford (Nielsen), is troubled by this and also because he and Sweet know each other.
+Dell Payton does not know what to make of him, but is attracted to him, as he is to her.
+Her fiancé, local cattle baron "Colonel" Steven Bedford, is troubled by this, and also because Sweet and he know each other.
 The newcomer recognizes Bedford as an old acquaintance named Johnny Bledsoe, a card shark and gunfighter gone respectable.

-When Bedford finds himself losing their battle for domination, despite initially having the whole town behind him, he sends for professional gunman Chocktaw Neal (Pernell Roberts).
-Chocktaw and his two buddies all have grudges against Sweet.
-Chocktaw tries to goad Sweet into a shootout, but Sweet spots Chocktaw's friends waiting in ambush, aiming at him with their rifles.
-Dell and Milt Masters (Edgar Buchanan) are able to disarm them, and Chocktaw, suddenly aware he is alone in the plan, panics and draws on Sweet but loses and dies.
-The final showdown then comes down to Bedford and Sweet (who is faster and smarter) and Bedford ends up dead, followed by his henchmen surrendering.
+When Bedford finds himself losing their battle for domination, despite initially having the whole town behind him, he sends for Chocktaw Neal.
+Chocktaw and his two buddies all have grudges against Sweet, while Sweet has been searching for Chocktaw to settle a score.
+Chocktaw tries to goad Sweet into a shootout, but Sweet spots Chocktaw's friends waiting in ambush with their rifles.
+Dell and Milt Masters are able to disarm them, and Chocktaw, suddenly aware he is alone, panics and draws on Sweet, but loses and dies.
+The final showdown then comes down to Bedford and Sweet, and Bedford ends up dead.

 Later, to Dell's utter astonishment, Sweet sells the sheep so he can buy cattle.
 He explains that he only kept them because he refused to be pushed around by anybody.
 The couple then rides away.